-- A. Vacation Hours will be multiplied by the affected employee's regular hourly wage and 50% will be added to the said employee's next paycheck. - B. The remaining 50% will be deposited into the said employee's VEBA account.
+- A. Vacation Hours will be multiplied by the affected employee's regular hourly wage and 50% will be added to the said employee's next paycheck.
+Single-role employees hours will be multiplied by an adjusted rate.
+The adjusted rate shall be calculated by dividing the estimated annual rate by 2920 hours. - B. The remaining 50% will be deposited into the said employee's VEBA account.